 Orange wines benefit from decanting, but it’s important not to overdo it.
 For most styles, 15 minutes are absolutely sufficient to help them release their aromas.
 If your wine is very tannic, you can extend the decanting to 30 minutes.

 Just like other wines, orange wine needs a dark, cool storage place.
 Protect it from sunlight, sudden temperature changes, and vibrations, and it will be fine.

 Some orange wines have aging potential.
 Especially those that underwent an aging period in oak barrels can improve over time.
 However, the differences you might sense after extended storage are relatively marginal.
 So you might want to enjoy your orange wine sooner rather than later.

 Can Orange Wine Go Bad?

 Orange wines can go bad when exposed to sunlight, heat, or vibrations.
 If they smell like vinegar, you should not drink them anymore.

 How Long Does Orange Wine Last When Open?

 After you open a bottle of orange wine, it lasts for about one week.
 You have to store it properly, though: Reseal the bottle and put it into the refrigerator.

-To find the perfect pairing for your wine, consider the aromas you sense in it.
+To find the perfect pairing for your wine, consider the aromas you sense.
 For instance, flavors of dried fruits pair well with grilled game or poultry, and herbal notes are great with salty cheeses.

 Finding orange wines might be a bit challenging for several reasons.
-First of all, they’re still rare, and only a few wineries produce them.
-And second, there is no consistent naming convention so that they can have various names.
-If you find one of the following terms on the bottle label, that’s a good hint:
+First, they are still rare, and only a few wineries produce them.
+And second, there is no consistent naming convention, so they can have various names.
+If you find one of the following terms on the bottle label, that is a good hint: